 School assignment for new students

-Current students will receive an Initial Notice of School Assignment for the 2014-15 school year in December, 2013.
-Students will be assigned to stay in their current schools with their current level of transportation through the final grade of the school, provided there is no change of address for the family.
+Current K-11 students will be assigned to stay in their current schools with their current level of transportation through the final grade of the school, provided there is no change of address for the family.
 Rising 6th and 9th graders will be assigned to their base school.
 Students who wish to stay in their current schools do not need to do anything.

-In some cases, a school may be "capped", meaning the school has reached the maximum number of students it can serve.
+In some cases, a school may be "capped," meaning the school has reached the maximum number of students it can serve.
 If a student’s base school has an enrollment cap, they will be assigned to an overflow school.
 Transportation is provided to a student’s overflow school.
+For the 2014-15 school year, the following schools are capped:

 Current WCPSS students, as well as students who pre-register for the 2014-15 school year, can participate in any of the 2014-15 school application processes.